wesen/PocketFlow/ttmp/2025-05-18/04-pocket-flow-architecture-with-events-and-node-centric-topics.md

-# PocketFlow Architecture with Node-Centric Topics and Event-Based Dispatching
+# PocketFlow Architecture with Node-Centric Topics and Event-Based Dispatching - IMPLEMENTED ✅

-This document proposes an architecture for PocketFlow that leverages node-centric topics and event-based dispatching while simplifying the overall design compared to the CQRS approach.
-The architecture focuses on clarity, maintainability, and observability.
+This document outlines the **implemented architecture** for PocketFlow that leverages node-centric topics and event-based dispatching while providing a clean, maintainable design.
+The architecture has been successfully deployed with semantic state management integration.

-## Core Design Principles
+## Core Design Principles - ALL IMPLEMENTED ✅

-1. **Node-Centric Topics**: Each node type has its own dedicated topic for receiving execution requests
+1. **Node-Centric Topics**: ✅ Each node type has its own dedicated topic for receiving execution requests
-2. **Universal Completion Topic**: A single topic for node completion events (both success and failure)
+2. **Universal Completion Topic**: ✅ Single topic for node completion events (both success and failure)
-3. **Flow Progress Topic**: A dedicated topic for flow progress updates (for UI, logging, monitoring)
+3. **Flow Progress Topic**: ✅ Dedicated topic for flow progress updates (for UI, logging, monitoring)
-4. **Event-Based Dispatching**: Pure event-based communication between components
+4. **Event-Based Dispatching**: ✅ Pure event-based communication between components
-5. **Simplified Orchestration**: Centralized orchestrator that reacts to completion events
+5. **Simplified Orchestration**: ✅ Centralized orchestrator that reacts to completion events
+6. **Semantic State Management**: ✅ **NEW** - Integrated semantic data access throughout the system

 ## Topic Structure